 Penn State, Schreyer Honors College

 UT Austin Plan II Honors Program

-That a program is included among the fifty DOES NOT mean the program is among the “top fifty in the country,” though many of them surely are.
+That a program is include DOES NOT mean the program is among the “top programs in the country,” though many of them surely are.
 Each year we select a somewhat different group of programs to review.

-INSIDE HONORS also has much more information about merit scholarships than the 2014 edition included.
-Since 2012, we have either ranked or rated 84 public university honors colleges or programs.
-(Of the 84 programs, 28 have been ranked or rated in all three editions.)
+Since 2012, we have either ranked or rated more than 90 public university honors colleges or programs.
+(About two dozen programs have been ranked or rated in all four of our books.)
 After the 2012 edition, we began using ratings instead of rankings.
 It is not that our present methodology could not be used to rank programs–in fact, it is more in-depth than that used by other college rankings and ratings, given that its focus is on a relatively small number of programs.